laravel/docs/precognition.md

 }
 ```

-This may also be useful in the validator's `after` validation hook.
+You may also find this useful in the form request's `after` validation hook.

 <a name="validating-vue"></a>
 ### Working With Vue

-When working with Vue, you will already be keeping track of your form's data and validation errors.
-When the form is submitted and a validation response is received, the `errors` would be populated.
+When working with forms in Vue, you will already be keeping track of the form's data and validation errors.
 Your application may resemble the following:

 ```vue
 <script setup>